code-dot-org/code-dot-org/TESTING.md

 See [the apps readme](./apps/README.md) for more details.

 ### Dashboard Tests
-Before running dashboard tests for the first time, run the below commands to seed the required test data
+Before running dashboard tests for the first time, run the below command to seed the required test data

-1. `RAILS_ENV=test bundle exec rake seed:secret_pictures seed:secret_words`
-2. `RAILS_ENV=test bundle exec rake assets:precompile`
+ `RAILS_ENV=test bundle exec rake assets:precompile`

 To run all dashboard tests, which takes about 15 mintues